t-chx/blog/_posts/2014-21-1-taipei-mayor-writes-gitbook.md

 Earlier this week, around wednesday, they decided to publish and share their official political agenda ("whitebook") [as a GitBook](http://whitebook.kptaipei.tw/), as an act of transparency and openness.

-Their **"whitebook"** was widely successful, being read by nearly 250,000 unique readers, in less than 5 days, gathering more than 36,000 likes on Facebook and millions of page views from Taipei's citizens days before the elections.
+Their **"whitebook"** was widely successful, being read by nearly 250,000 unique readers, in less than 5 days, gathering more than 36,000 likes on Facebook and millions of page views from Taipei's citizens, just days before the elections.

 It's interesting to see a politician take this path, embracing the digital era and using e-books to openly share his plan and thoughts with the citizens, this transparency enables debates and ultimately allows citizens to give their thoughts and feedback on a politician's campaign.